-As Calyxt executes upon its business model, it expects the composition of revenues and costs to evolve.
-In the near-term, soybean-related revenues will decline to zero, the negative gross profit margins experienced from sales of those products will no longer occur, and the significant working capital investment to support those activities will also decline.
-As a result, Calyxt anticipates most of its revenues in the near-term to be from product development activities for customers for both the BioFactory and agricultural production and technology licensing arrangements.
-Future cash and revenue-generating opportunities associated with these activities are expected to primarily arise from up-front and milestone payments, annual license payments and royalties.
-Over the next several years as the BioFactory begins to produce products for customers, it is anticipated those revenues will grow and surpass revenues from other sources.
-These revenues are anticipated to have strong positive gross profit margins over time.
+As Calyxt transitioned its business model, the composition of revenues and costs has evolved, with soybean-related revenues declining to zero, the negative gross profit margins experienced from sales of those products no longer occurring, and the significant working capital investment to support those activities also declining.

+To the extent any revenue is generated under Calyxt's current business model, such revenue would derive from product development activities for customers for both the BioFactory and agricultural production and technology licensing arrangements.
+Any such cash and revenue-generating opportunities associated with these activities would be expected to primarily arise from up-front and milestone payments, annual license fees, and royalties.
+If and when the BioFactory begins to produce products for customers, it is anticipated that such revenues would grow and surpass revenues from other sources.